DamirSvrtan/eztv/README.md

 [![Build Status](https://travis-ci.org/DamirSvrtan/eztv.svg?branch=master)](https://travis-ci.org/DamirSvrtan/eztv)
 [![Gem Version](https://badge.fury.io/rb/eztv.svg)](http://badge.fury.io/rb/eztv)

-A Ruby scraper for the catastrophic EZTV API.
+A Ruby scraper as a substitution for the catastrophic [EZTV](http://eztv.it/) API.
 It is not using the RSS feed since it doesn't work well, so it scrapes the search results.

 ## Installation